Lead Testing in School and Child Care Program Drinking Water (SDWA 1464(d))

 Examples of Funded Projects

-Fiscal Year 2019 Examples of projects anticipated to be funded include: 1. providing training on conducting testing for lead in drinking water in schools and child care facilities; 2. providing information on testing results to the states and public; 3. analyzing drinking water samples; 4. developing resources and tools to communicate the results of the testing to the community at large; and 5. developing and implementing state monitoring and maintenance plans that protect children from future lead exposure.
+Fiscal Year 2019 Examples of projects funded included: 1.
+Providing training on conducting testing for lead in drinking water in schools and child care facilities; 2.
+Facilitating information on testing results to the states and public; 3.
+Analyzing drinking water samples; 4.
+Developing resources and tools to communicate the results of the testing to the community at large; and 5.
+Developing and implementing state monitoring and maintenance plans that protect children from future lead exposure.